 Know how to avoid things like camera shake and unintentional motion blur.
 Knowing your way around your shutter speed settings and when a tripod is necessary can you help you avoid this issue.

 Yes, you certainly can sharpen your images during the editing process.
 But, you can only sharpen an image so much.
 If it’s just “soft” it is much easier to correct.
 But, if it out of focus altogether, it is almost impossible to save.

-Directing Your Subjects And Posing
+Directing Your Subjects And Posing for Portraits

 You need to become comfortable with directing your subjects.
 After all, you are the professional here.
 And believe it or not, they are more comfortable when they are being told exactly what they should be doing.